garagisti/garagisti.github.io/about.md

 Why? - Its just something I took inspiration from a long time ago, and it's somehow gaining in relevance...

 I'm no stranger to tech.
-I worked for a well known tech company once upon a time.
+I worked as a J2EE dev for a well known tech company once upon a time.
 But I left to expand my career and life skills.

 Today the tech community is different to what it was, and after all is said and done, I just missed tech too much.